templierw/spark_lab/README.md

 In order to properly conduct our analysis, we have written a library that contains several utilities, like an automatic dataset downloader, a RDD and Dataframe creator that parses the requested table and put it in form in the requested data structure type.

-We also provide an implementation of most of the jobs using DataFrames instead of RDD.
+We also provide an implementation of all jobs using DataFrames.

 By doing this, we wish to see if the data structure has an impact on the computation time for our analysis, especially when applied in a cloud context over the entirety of the data set.